TrisPatt/Disney-quiz-game/README.md

 The number of correct answers given by the user are displayed on the page.
 This counts the number of correct answers given by the user.

 The game can be restarted at any time by clicking on the Restart button.
-This will also rest the number of correct scores to 0.
+This will also reset the number of correct scores to 0.

 ![correct Answers](assets/images/readme-images/score.webp)